Journeyman-Joe/placeholder/doc/ref/engineering-notebook-applications.md

 Robotics Teams might like it.
 It *looks* like Wikipedia, which they use every day.
 Team members would get a feeling that they were contributing to something greater.

+**Bookstack** - Another Open Source Wiki platform.
+I haven't tried it.
+Reputation is that it's more capable than *Dokuwiki*, but with a steeper setup and learning curve.
+(Include here for completeness.)

 **Overleaf** -

 **Google Blog** -